 –Theresa G, Charter School Administrator

 School districts are only now grudgingly accepting that they need to train their teachers in bleeding control.
 Convincing them to pay teachers to learn how to avoid or–gasp!–disarm active shooters is much more difficult.
-If you are an educator (including administrators / support staff), and can get together with one or more of your coworkers for a morning, afternoon, or evening, we will teach you much of what you need to know, VIA TELECONFERENCE, FOR FREE.
+If you are an educator (including administrators / support staff), and can get together with one or more of your coworkers for a morning, afternoon, or evening, we will teach you much of what you need to know, VIA TELECONFERENCE OR IN PERSON, FOR FREE.
 Did we mention it’s FREE?

 Heloderm is proud to partner with ICSAVE, Integrated Community Solutions to Active Violence Events.
 ICSAVE is a charitable organization of volunteers (including Heloderm’s lead instructor, George H) who teach pro-bono classes for surviving killing sprees.
 ICSAVE teaches Bleeding Control to laypeople, Active Shooter classes for our schools and faith based communities, and advanced skills such as Tactical Emergency Casualty Care (TECC) to law enforcement and firefighters.